guilhermesiani/guilhermesiani.github.io/_posts/2020-07-21-why-paper-and-pencil-is-my-best-tool.markdown

 ![image](/assets/images/creativity-paper-1280.jpg)

-Although tecnologies has credits about much other things and we are programmers because of this.
-I could’n abandon paper and freedom.
+Although technology has its credits about many other things, and we are programmers because of it, I couldn't abandon paper and its freedom.

 I made many class diagrams, flowcharts and database modeling which saved me much time, instead of start coding right away, without thinking carefully of what I could really do.